 Enemy Mine is a film well suited for our times; it’s a thinly disguised metaphor about learning to accept people who are different than us both culturally and racially.

-Revisiting Enemy Mine last night it struck me how well suited it would be to serve as a basis for a Star Trek movie, (with the addition of a couple of subplots), It reminded me a lot of the somewhat heavy-handed morality tales the series is known for telling.
-It seemed almost like an episode of Star Trek: The Next Generation.
+Revisiting Enemy Mine last night it struck me how well suited it would be to serve as a basis for a Star Trek movie, or an episode of any of the Trek series., The film’s narrative is strongly reminiscent of the somewhat heavy-handed morality tales the series is known for telling.
 I suppose it’s just a matter of time before it falls victim to becoming another remake or reboot.

 Besides the themes about intolerance of those that differ from us it also bears a resemblance to another war story that featured mostly a cast of two characters, Hell In The Pacific (1968) about two enemy soldiers under similar circumstances, forced to work together for survival, and the relationship that develops between them.
-Like this film, it looks at the importance of human contact and the bond which can form even between enemies if lacking any other contact.
+Like this film, it looks at the importance of human contact and the bond which can form even between enemies if lacking any other connection.
+Do we ever really outgrow our anthropology?

-Enemy Mine is a good movie, if maybe overly sappy in places, it’s good because despite being what some would consider corny, it’s a film with heart and has a message worth telling, It’s a message we seem to have forgotten these days but one that’s important to remember.
+Enemy Mine is a good movie, if maybe overly sappy in places, it’s an acceptable ‘B’ movie because despite being what some would consider corny, it’s a film with heart and has a message worth telling.
+It’s a message we seem to have forgotten these days but one that’s important to remember.

 In case you have forgotten, Enemy Mine is a 1985 American science fiction film directed by Wolfgang Peterson and written by Edward Khmara, based on Barry B. Longyear’s Story of the same name.
 The film stars Dennis Quaid and Louis Gossett Jr. as a human and alien soldier, respectively, who become stranded together on an inhospitable planet and must overcome their mutual distrust to cooperate and survive.